ugbodagadave/Esther/okx_dex_api_integration.md

 * `OKX_PROJECT_ID` – identifies the *Project* that groups your keys and allocates quota.

 The first three values go into the regular `OK-ACCESS-*` headers used across all OKX APIs.
 The `OKX_PROJECT_ID` is injected as the additional header `OK-ACCESS-PROJECT`.
+This is handled automatically by the `OKXClient`.
 If this header is missing the DEX and Market endpoints respond with an error.

 All four credentials are stored in a `.env` file and loaded at runtime.